a10networks/a10networks.github.io/introduction/getting-started.md

 export default setupA10Container(Home)
 ```

-* Read[ Framework book](../main-repositories/a10-gui-framework.md) and using [widgets storybook](../main-repositories/a10-gui-widgets.md) and [common library](../main-repositories/a10-stateful-common-library.md) storybook add more stuffs.
+* Read our [ Framework book](../main-repositories/a10-gui-framework.md) and use [widgets storybook](../main-repositories/a10-gui-widgets.md) and our [common library](../main-repositories/a10-stateful-common-library.md) storybook to add more functionalities.

 ## Development Tools

 #### IDE setup

-We can use any text editor like VSCode, Sublime Text, Hbuilder, Notepad++.
+Use any text editor like VSCode, Sublime Text, Hbuilder, Notepad++.

-A10 oxbox GUI team we used VSCode since it's lightweight , stable and higher coding performance, so in GUI git repository, we have already setup all the VSCode running environment configurations, pull it down, add it into your VSCode editor, VSCode can help you follow GUI team dev env to start your coding.
-The VS Code configuration files under \[your\_project\_root\]/.vscode/
+A10 Onbox GUI team uses VSCode since it's lightweight , stable, and has higher code performance.
+In our GUI git repository, we have already setup all the VSCode running environment configurations, so all you need to do is to pull it down, add it into your VSCode editor, and VSCode will help you startup GUI team's dev environment.
+The VS Code configuration files are under \[your\_project\_root\]/.vscode/

-If you have your favorite IDE,  we suggest you install basic plugins such as eslint and tslint, for highlight your code, please install Typescript and ES6 relevant plugin.
+If you have your favorite IDE,  we suggest you install basic plugins such as eslint and tslint.
+To highlight your code, please install Typescript and ES6 relevant plugin.

-For coding style, we are using  tslint:recommended, tslint-react, for more information about this topic, please see our [tslint.json](https://github.com/a10networks/a10-gui-ugf-template/blob/master/tslint.json).
+For coding style, we are using  tslint:recommended and tslint-react.
+For more information about this topic, please see [tslint.json](https://github.com/a10networks/a10-gui-ugf-template/blob/master/tslint.json).

 #### Browser extensions recommend

-For debugging React and Redux, we suggest installing following two extensions on Chrome or Firefox, it can help you debug React Virtual DOM hierarchy and Redux store data.
+For debugging React and Redux, we suggest installing the following two extensions on Chrome or Firefox, as it can help you debug React's Virtual DOM hierarchy and Redux store data.

 * [React developer Tools](https://github.com/facebook/react-devtools)
 * [Redux DevTools Extension](https://github.com/zalmoxisus/redux-devtools-extension)